-- a) Subject to the other policies of this Plan, the applicable policies of the Greenbelt Plan and Niagara Escarpment Plan, the following uses may be permitted within the Agricultural Area designation: - (i) all types, sizes and intensities of agricultural operations;

-- (ii) normal farm practices; - (iii) existing uses; - (iv) single-detached dwellings on existing lots, provided that the requirements of Subsection 9.1.2 c) of this Plan are met and that the lot is not zoned Agricultural Purposes Only in the City's Zoning By-law or identified as Agricultural Purposes Only in the Niagara Escarpment Plan; - (v) a dwelling accessory to a commercial agricultural operation, provided that the accessory dwelling: - a. is required to house full-time farm help; - b. is located in or adjacent to the existing farm building cluster; - c. notwithstanding Subsection 9.1.2 e) of this Plan, is serviced by either a private, individual on-site well water supply system and a private, individual on-site waste water treatment system, or by private, on-site water and waste water systems shared with the primary dwelling on the property, that conform to Regional Bylaws and standards, and to Provincial legislation, regulations and standards; and - d. is not located on a lot zoned Agricultural Purposes Only in the City's Zoning By-law or identified as Agricultural Purposes Only in the Niagara Escarpment Plan.
+- a) Subject to the other policies of this Plan, the applicable policies of the Greenbelt Plan and Niagara Escarpment Plan, the following uses may be permitted within the Agricultural Area designation: - (i) all types, sizes and intensities of agricultural operations; - (ii) normal farm practices; - (iii) existing uses; - (iv) single-detached dwellings on existing lots, provided that the requirements of Subsection 9.1.2 c) of this Plan are met and that the lot is not subject to a legal restriction, established in accordance with Subsection 12.1.12.((4.1) c) (v) of this Plan, prohibiting in perpetuity any new residential use on the lotis-not zoned-as Agricultural Purposes Only in the City's Zoning By-law or identified as Agricultural Purposes Only in the Niagara Escarpment Plan-; - (v) a single-detached dwelling accessory to a commercial agricultural operation, provided that the accessory dwelling: - a. is required to house full-time farm help; - b. is located in or adjacent to the existing farm building cluster; - c. notwithstanding Subsection 9.1.2 e) of this Plan, is serviced by either a private, individual on-site well water supply system and a private, individual on-site waste water treatment system, or by private, on-site water and waste_water systems shared with the primary dwelling on the property, that conform to Regional Bylaws and standards, and to Provincial legislation, regulations and standards; and - d. is not located on a lot identified aszoned Agricultural Purposes

+Only in the City's Zoning By-law or- identified as Agricultural

+Purposes Only in in the Niagara Escarpment Plan.